hmansur7/dynamic-webpage/README.md

 * Made using a technology stack consisting of HTML, CSS, Bootstrap CSS, JavaScript, and PHP.

-* Utilizes JavaScript for basic form validation and redirection
+* Utilizes JavaScript for redirection

 * Utilizes PHP code to generate new pages dynamically